 One key part of IFIF’s mission is to promote a balanced regulatory framework to support a fair global playing field to facilitate market access and support the competitiveness of the feed and livestock industries.

 International Cooperation for Convergence of Technical Requirements for the Assessment of Feed Ingredients (ICCF)

 CODEX work relevant to animal feeding

-Implementation of the Global Harmonized System
+Implementation of the Globally Harmonized System (GHS)